by Mariam Qureshi

 The second was when the Sri Lankan Civil War broke out between the majority Sinhalese (mainly Buddhists) and minority Tamil (mostly Hindus but also a small percentage of Christians and Muslims) ethnic communities after the Black July anti-Tamil pogrom in 1983.
 At that time, JVP shifted its ideological tilt to a nationalist Sinhalese party fighting against the secessionist Tamil group Liberation Tigers of Tamil Eelam (LTTE) – commonly known as the Tamil Tigers.
 In 1987, with much pressure from its own ethnic Tamil population, India interceded by deploying peacekeeping forces.
 Thus began the second insurrection by the JVP against New Delhi’s involvement which it perceived as an act of Indian expansionism.
 In 1991, India withdrew peacekeeping forces, not because of JVP’s efforts of course, but because the LTTE had become excessively violent.
 India simply could not continue to provide support for a group in a conflict that had spiraled out of hand.
 As a reprisal, an LTTE suicide bomber killed the then Indian Prime Minister Rajiv Gandhi.

-Although both insurrections failed, they were characterized by violence, assassinations, raids and murder resulting in the banning of the JVP.
+Although both insurrections failed, they were characterized by violence, assassinations, raids, and murder resulting in the banning of the JVP.
 Until Dissanayake took over the party leadership in 2014 and rebranded the party image.
 Today, the party’s economic manifesto represents a shift from the traditional socialist and nationalist policies to a more capitalist oriented approach.
-Despite its “pro-poor” and anti-corruption slogans – a popular populist position to take in corruption-ridden, poor economies to win votes –, Dissanayake has agreed to comply with the IMF policies in the short-term.
+Despite its “pro-poor” and anti-corruption slogans – a popular populist position to take in corruption-ridden, poor economies to win votes – Dissanayake has agreed to comply with the IMF policies in the short-term.
 In the long-term he seeks to increase market competitiveness, transparency and foreign direct investments.
 He has also pledged to diversify exports to increase Sri Lanka’s share in foreign trade.

 However, conspicuously absent from the agenda is any pledge to address the Sinhalese-Tamil discord.
 This is problematic for two reasons.
 First, admittingly, Dissanayake’s popularity soared after the economic crisis of 2022.
 He was portrayed as an ‘outsider’ – not hailing from any political family, and a ‘fresh start’ to the long rule of the Rajapaksa clan held responsible for the turmoil.
 Dissanayake’s won by securing 43% of the votes – a significant leap from about 3% of votes secured in the 2019 elections – but this was the lowest margin victory in Sri Lanka’s Presidential race.
 And while the votes for the NPP increased in the north and the east – the Tamil populated areas – they were not significant enough, hinting at Tamil skepticism of NPP’s policy towards the community.
 Second, although the Sri Lankan Tamils make up 11.2% of the total 22 million population, the Sinhalese-Tamil Civil War that ran for four decades has had a long-lasting impact on meritocracy and development in the country, and contributed to shaping relationship with India, China and the United States.